MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-ios/index.md

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/PushNotificationsSwift/tree/release80) the Xcode project.

 ### Sample usage
-1. From a **Command-line** window, navigate to the project's root folder.
+1. From a **Command-line** window, navigate to the project's root folder and run the command: `mfpdev app register`.
-2. Ensure the sample is registered in the MobileFirst Server by running the command: `mfpdev app register`.
-3. Ensure pod's are install using the command: `pod install`
-4. Import the project to Xcode using the .xcworkspace file, and run the sample by clicking the **Run** button.
+2. Import the project to Xcode using the .xcworkspace file, and run the sample by clicking the **Run** button.

 **[Sending a notification](../sending-push-notifications):**